-- extended power loss; - · telecommunications failures from multiple telecommunications providers; - natural disaster or an act of terrorism; - software and hardware errors, or failures in our own systems or in other systems; - network environment disruptions such as computer viruses, hacking and similar problems in our own systems and in other systems; - · theft and vandalism of equipment; and - actions or events caused by or related to third parties.
+- extended power loss; - telecommunications failures from multiple telecommunications providers; - natural disaster or an act of terrorism; - software and hardware errors, or failures in our own systems or in other systems; - network environment disruptions such as computer viruses, hacking and similar problems in our own systems and in other systems; - theft and vandalism of equipment; and - actions or events caused by or related to third parties.

 We attempt to mitigate these risks through various business continuity efforts, including redundant infrastructure, 24/7/365 system activity monitoring, backup and recovery procedures, use of a secure storage facility for backup media, separate test systems and change management and system security measures, but our precautions may not protect against all potential problems.
 Our data recovery center is equipped with physical space, power, storage and networking infrastructure and Internet connectivity to support our online platform in the event of the interruption of services at our primary data center.
-Even with this data recovery center experience a failure.
+Even with this data recovery center, however, our operations would be interrupted during the transition process should our primary data center experience a failure.
 Disruptions at our data centers could cause disruptions to our online platform and data loss or corruption.
-We have experienced interruptions and delays in service and availability for data centers, bandwidth and other technologies in the past.
-Any future errors, failure, interruptions or delays experienced in connection these third-party technologies could delay our customers' access to our products, which would harm our business.
+We have experienced interruptions and delays in service and availability for data centers, and bandwidth and other technology issues in the past.
+Any future errors, failure, interruptions or delays experienced in connection with these third-party technologies could delay our customers' access to our products, which would harm our business.
 This could damage our reputation, subject us to potential liability or costs related to defending against claims or cause our customers and strategic partners to cease doing business with us, any of which could negatively impact our revenue.